-- CleanTeQ is a mining services and environmental solutions Company, developing and commercialising sustainable technologies - Clean TeQ was established in 1990 when it developed and commercialised Biological Odour Control Technology - In 1998 the Company commenced development of separation and purification technologies for water and mining.
-These applications are in varying degrees of commercialisation - In November 2007 the Company successfully listed on the ASX - Funds were raised at the IPO for continuing investment in the development and commercialisation of our technologies and for working capital
+- Clean TeQ is a mining services and environmental solutions Company, developing and commercialising sustainable technologies - Clean TeQ was established in 1990 when it developed and commercialised Biological Odour Control Technology - In 1998 the Company commenced development of separation and purification technologies for water and mining.
+These applications are in varying degrees of commercialisation - In November 2007 the Company successfully listed on the ASX - Funds were raised at the IPO for continuing investment in the development and commercialisation of our technologies and for working capital - The Company has both an existing and future pipeline of significant customers

 Clean TeQ was founded in 1990 by Peter Voigt when he purchased the rights to a biofiltration technology to treat odorous air emissions.
-Over the past 18 years, Clean TeQ has successfully developed and commercialised this air purification technology and other air and water technologies, providing solutions to a broad range of air and water pollution and purification issues.
+Over the past 19 years, Clean TeQ has successfully developed and commercialised this air purification technology and other air and water technologies, providing solutions to a broad range of air and water pollution and purification issues.

-Over the past 10 years, Clean TeQ has developed a platform technology, the Clean TeQ ion exchange process ("Clean-iX[®]Technology"), which is an ion exchange technology for the separation and purification of materials.
+Over the past 11 years, Clean TeQ has developed a platform technology, the Clean TeQ ion exchange process ("Clean-iX® Technology"), which is an ion exchange technology for the separation and purification of materials.
 With this technology Clean TeQ is initially targeting purification and recycling of water and the extraction of metals for the mining industry.